fuzzyCute/Idle_home_Auto_save/README.md

 #### Install the package and its dependencies (only once)
 ```
-python -m pip install .
+python -m pip install -r requirements.txt
 ```

 #### After installing locally, start the program with
 ```
-pythonw -m idle_home_auto_save
+pythonw auto_save.pyw
 ```
-Or just launch [`auto_save.bat`](./auto_save.bat) which does basically the same thing !
+If your Python install is integrated globally on your system, double-clicking [`auto_save.pyw`](./auto_save.pyw) should do basically the same thing !

----

-If you have installed the package outside of a virtual environment (which should be the case unless you *really* know what you're doing), you can also just run the script `idle_home_auto_save/auto_save.pyw` directly.

-Just be wary that the config file will be created in the subfolder, instead of the root folder for the previous methods.

 ## The GUI